Culture

 The current Kimono

-Recently, high quality Kimono from the past can be purchased on the Internet at a relatively reasonable price, and young people are becoming interested in them again.
-In addition, there are many people who come to the ceremony with honor in Kimono, and it can be said that the importance as an important element to inherit the traditional beauty of Japan will increase.
+Recently, high-quality kimonos from the past can be purchased on the Internet at a relatively reasonable price, and young people are becoming interested in them again.
+In addition, many people come to the ceremony with honor in Kimono, and the importance as an essential element to inherit the traditional beauty of Japan will increase.

-In the past, there were detailed rules depending on the season, age, whether you were married or unmarried, etc., but nowadays, more and more people are enjoying themselves freely.
+In the past, detailed rules depended on the season, age, whether you were married or unmarried, etc., but nowadays, more and more people are enjoying themselves freely.

-The procedure of putting on a Kimono is called “Kitsuke”, Kimono dressing, and there are classes in many places, so it is not so difficult once you get used to it.
+The procedure of putting on a Kimono is called “Kitsuke,” and there are classes in many places, so it is not so difficult once you get used to it.

 Why don’t you try your hand at a Kimono?